WKDSMRT/realsense-gstreamer/README.md

 The plugin is actually two elements, a pure source and a demuxer.
 The source is set up as a GstPushSrc, based on [gst-vision-plugins](https://github.com/joshdoe/gst-plugins-vision) and GstVideoTestSrc.
 The demuxer is based on GstDVDemux from the gst-plugins-good package.

-The source element combines color and depth channels into a single buffer passed to its source pad.
-The demuxer receives that buffer on its sink pad and splits it into color and depth buffers and passes the buffers into the respective source pads.
+The source element combines color and depth channels  and IMU into a single buffer passed to out thru its source pad.
+The demuxer receives that buffer on its sink pad and splits it into color, depth and IMU buffers and and passes the buffers into the respective source pads.
+The IMU pad is configured as an audio pad with 6 channels of 32-bit floating point data.

 The primary reason for this configuration is that GstBaseSrc, which GstPushSrc inherits, allows for only a single source pad.
 The use of the demuxer is not required.
 A downstream element may demux the itself buffer.
 This may be useful for processing that requires synchronized color and depth information.